maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 Chapter 1 and 2 are great, really great in my opinion ;-), but what about mobile?
 What about iPads?
 What about mobile browsers!!
 In the old days all you really had to worry about "cross anything" were browser issues.
 I mean on the fringe back then there was talk about desktop screen sizes, but it could be overlooked.

 Nowadays you cannot overlook screen sizes.
-You better believe that people are going to look at your website on a mobile phone or some kind of tablet, especially the iPad.
+You better believe that people are going to look at your website on a mobile phone or some kind of tablet, especially an iPad.
 In fact I think this is pretty much [common knowledge][], so let's just deal with it.
 How?
 Let's explore in this chapter.

 ### Mobile First